navahmed/capstone-marketing-campaign-binary-classifier/README.md

 * Link to an imag here

 Try to also write your information in a way that as you read down the page, the information becomes less and less vital to getting the whole point of the project.
+AKA

-AKA *DO NOT PUT THE GOOD BITS OF YOUR PROJECT BURRIED AWAY AT THE BOTTOM OF YOUR README, YOU ARE NOT WRITING A DECTIVE NOVEL*.
+**DO NOT PUT THE GOOD BITS OF YOUR PROJECT BURRIED AWAY AT THE BOTTOM OF YOUR README, YOU ARE NOT WRITING A DECTIVE NOVEL**